-- What triggers a retirement? - Who triggers retirement process? - Additional conditions for retirement of a ccTLD?
-What are conditions for actual retirement of a ccTLD?
+- Who triggers a Retirement process? - Additional conditions for Retirement of a ccTLD?
+What are the conditions for actual Retirement of a ccTLD?
 Is the occurrence of a triggering event sufficient or should additional requirements be in place? - Compliance with conditions?
-Assuming retirement of a ccTLD is conditional, who will monitor, and who will be held accountable, if at all, if requirements are not met?
+Assuming the Retirement of a ccTLD is conditional, who will monitor, and who will be held accountable, if at all, if requirements are not met?

-12 As the activities of the WG are undertaken within the framework of the ccNSO Policy Development
+As the activities of the WG are undertaken within the framework of the ccNSO Policy Development Process, the limitations with respect to the scope of a ccPDP, specifically by Article 10 and Annexes B and C to the ICANN Bylaws, limit the scope of the WG's work and proposals.

+Further, the ccPDP3 Retirement WG was tasked to report to the ccNSO Council on topics or issues which they identified and considered out of scope for the WG.
+Accordingly, the Chair of the WG informed the ccNSO Council and Issue Manager that the ccPDP3 Retirement WG identified two issues, which need to be addressed, but were considered out of scope of ccPDP3:

+- The ccNSO membership definition (section 10.4 (a) of the ICANN Bylaws).
+The membership definition was changed as part of the IANA Stewardship Transition process. - 2.
+The events that would trigger the Retirement of IDN ccTLDs.
+The Retirement WG advised Council that the events leading the de-selection of IDN ccTLDs should be identified under a ccPDP that also defines the selection of IDN ccTLD strings.

+1.2 Introduction

-- Process, the limitations with respect to the scope of a ccPDP, specifically by Article 10 and Annexes B - and C to the ICANN Bylaws limit the scope of the WG's work and proposals. - 15 Further, the ccPDP3 Retirement WG was tasked to report to ccNSO Council on topics or issues which - they identified and considered out of scope for the WG.
-Accordingly, the Chair of the WG informed the - 17 ccNSO Council and Issue Manager that the ccPDP3 Retirement WG identified two issues, which need to - 18 be addressed, but were considered out of scope of ccPDP3: - 19 The ccNSO membership definition (section 10.4 (a) of the ICANN Bylaws).
-The membership definition - was changed as part of the IANA Stewardship Transition process. - 21 The events that would trigger the retirement of IDN ccTLDs.
-The Retirement WG advised Council that - the events leading the de-selection of IDN ccTLDs should be identified under a ccPDP that also defines - 23 the selection of IDN ccTLD strings. - 24 1.2 Introduction - 25 Request For Comment [2] ("RFC") 1591 [1] states: - 26 4.
-Rights to Names - 27 [...] - 28 2) Country Codes - The IANA is not in the business of deciding what is and what is not a country.
-The selection of the ISO 3166 list as a basis for country code top-level domain names was made with the knowledge that ISO has a procedure for determining which entities should be and should not be on that list. - 33 In 2014 the ccNSO through its Framework of Interpretation confirmed that RFC1591 applies to ccTLDs. - 34 The ISO 3166-1 list is dynamic and country codes are added and removed on a regular basis.
-When a new - 35 ISO 3166-1 Alpha-2 code element (Alpha-2 code) is addenda ccTLD corresponding to that Alpha-2 code - 36 can be added to the Root by the IANA Naming Functions Operator (IFO).
-However, as was identified in 2011 - 37 by the ccNSO Delegation and Redelegation Working Group, there is no formal policy available for the
+Request for Comment ("RFC") 1591 states:

+4. Rights to Names

+2) Country Codes

+The IANA is not in the business of deciding what is and what is not a country.
+The selection of the ISO 3166 list as a basis for country code top-level domain names was made with the knowledge that ISO has a procedure for determining which entities should be and should not be on that list.

+In 2014 the ccNSO through its Framework of Interpretation confirmed that RFC 1591 applies to ccTLDs.

+The ISO 3166-1 list is not static and country codes are added and removed on a regular basis.
+When a new ISO 3166-1 Alpha-2 code element (Alpha-2 code) is added, a ccTLD corresponding to that Alpha-2 code can be added to the Root by the IANA Naming Functions Operator (IFO).
+However, as was identified in 2011 by the ccNSO Delegation and Redelegation Working Group, there is no formal policy available for the removal of a ccTLD from the Root Zone when a Country Code is deleted from the ISO 3166-1 list of country names.

-- 1 removal of a ccTLD from the Root Zone when a country code is removed from the ISO 3166-1 list of - 2 country names. - 3 It is important to note that ccTLDs are defined as those entries in the Root Zone database identified as - 4 such, these include: - 2 letter ccTLDs corresponding to an Alpha-2 code (the majority of ccTLDs) - 2 letter Latin ccTLDs not corresponding to an Alpha-2 code2 - IDN ccTLDs as approved by ICANN
+It is important to note that ccTLDs are defined as those entries in the Root Zone database identified as such; these include:

+2 letter ccTLDs corresponding to an ISO 3166-1 Alpha-2 Code Element (the majority of ccTLDs).

+- 2 letter Latin ccTLDs not corresponding to an ISO 3166-1 Alpha-2 Code Element . - IDN ccTLDs as approved by ICANN.